-After 30 minutes or so I picked up a distant Buzzard, it was heading towards me and its wings were held flat although this is normal for Common Buzzard when they’re gliding purposefully at decent speed.
-Unfortunately, as it drifted overhead I could see that it was a normal Buzzard.
-I then didn’t see any Buzzards for an hour at which time I picked up a pair circling.
+After 30 minutes or so I picked up a distant buzzard, it was heading towards me and its wings were held flat although this is normal for Common Buzzard when they’re gliding purposefully at decent speed.
+Unfortunately, as it drifted overhead I could see that it was a Common Buzzard.
+I then didn’t see any buzzards for an hour at which time I picked up a pair circling.
 They were both soaring with their wings held in a fairly deep v-shape and so I quickly discounted them.
-The fourth Buzzard was also a circling Common Buzzard with a short well spread tail, short neck and wings held in a v-shape.
+The fourth buzzard was also a circling Common Buzzard with a short well spread tail, short neck and wings held in a v-shape.
 I’ve read that most Honey Buzzard activity is between 10am and 1:30pm and so with the time 1:30pm I was beginning to think about packing up especially as the sky looked fairly grey.

-I noticed a fifth Buzzard over to the west and as soon as I got my binoculars on it my pulse quickened and my heart began racing.
+I noticed a fifth buzzard over to the west and as soon as I got my binoculars on it my pulse quickened and my heart began racing.
 I switched to my telescope and was exited to confirm the long tail, long wings and small head on a long neck.
 It drifted south on smoothly down-curved wings with no bend at the ‘elbow,’ flicking its tail as a rudder rather like a Red Kite.
-I had hoped it would wing clap in display but it drifted further south and out of view and I didn’t see it again over the next hour before I left.
+I had hoped it would wing-clap in display but it drifted further south and out of view and I didn’t see it again over the next hour before I left.

-Including visits to Pipers Wait, Pig Bush and now here I’d been looking for Honey Buzzards for 8 hours and it was great to finally see one although I’d love to see a male displaying.
+Including visits to Pipers Wait, Pig Bush and now here I’d been looking for Honey Buzzards for eight hours and it was great to finally see one although I’d love to see a male displaying.